 DISTRIBUTION OF SIGNALS

-connected to individual distribution amplifiers, then the signals
+Most of these antennas are connected to individual distribution amplifiers, then the signals

 are fed to switches allowing any one of the antennas to be selected with the simple push

 of a button at our three TVs and the HD Home Run and converter box receivers.

-Finally, here are two additional views of the Ability LP345F Log Periodic
+Here are two additional views of the Ability LP345F Log Periodic

 antenna, photographed here when it was on a different mast.

 Please check out My TV Log, for a list of stations received with these antennas.
-Reception for

 can be seen by viewing the scans from my HD Home Run receivers.